swcarpentry/website/_posts/2016/04/2016-04-21-south-africa-instructor-training.md

  and her efforts led to this first face-to-face Instructor Training.
 We started off on Sunday,  17th April . evening with a short ice-breaking session of lightning talks during which the participants talked about "The coolest thing about their job" for 2 minutes.
 Everyone had something interesting to say.
-What was even more impressive, nobody run over time, which is not the usual case.
+What was even more impressive, nobody ran over time, which is not the usual case.

 On Monday we introduced the participants to the Mozilla Science Lab Study Groups.
 The goal of this session was to create foundations for collaborative, peer-to-peer environments in which researchers can share